 The building level or district level leader shall annually revise his/her PGP and associated documents required under LEADS.
 In a non-summative evaluation year, his/her job performance will be measured on how well the PGP's goals have been met.

+The Superintendent, or designee shall use the evaluation framework and rubric that is appropriate to the role and responsibilities of the building level or district level leader when conducting the building level or district level leader’s summative evaluation.
+The Building level or district level leader’s summative evaluation shall result in a written overall performance rating that is based on multiple sources of evidence of the building level or district level leader’s professional practice, which may include:

+Direct observation;

+Indirect observation;

+Artifacts; and

+Data.

 When the Superintendent or designee conducts a summative evaluation, he/she will base the building level or district level leader's continuing employment recommendation on: